vamp-plugins/jvamp/README.txt

 jVamp is a JNI (Java Native Interface) library that permits Java applications to load and use Vamp audio analysis plugins.

+See http://vamp-plugins.org/ for more information about Vamp plugins and for plugin downloads.

+Note that jVamp is intended to be compatible with the Android NDK as well as desktop Java, though it hasn't been tested there (and existing binary distributions of plugins do not usually include ARM builds).

 Vamp plugins are native-code plugins typically written in C++.
 In order to load them into a Java application, you need a native wrapper library (that is, jVamp) and both the wrapper and the plugin need to